maiziheimei/mean-ngApp/notes.md

 ### 7. REST APIs
 whenever a user makes a request to the server, e.g., post or delete operation, the server needs to interact with MongoDB to perform the required operations.
 For this interaction, we use Mongoose.

-Monhoose is another npm package that provides Mongodb object mapping,:; Mongoose translate data in mongodb database to a javascript for web app.
+**Monhoose** is another npm package that provides Mongodb object mapping; Mongoose translates data inside of a mongodb database to a javascript for web app.
 Similar to Mongo JS or native Mongo client.

 #### . install mongoose package
 ```